OpenMoonRay/openmoonray-docs/docs/moonray/maps/OpenVdbMap.md

         default: None

-        <p class=jekyll-theme-minimal scene-class-attr-comment">The OpenVdbGeometry object from which to retrieve the .vdb filename and transform when 'vdb source' is set to 'from OpenVdbGeometry'</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">The OpenVdbGeometry object from which to retrieve the .vdb filename and transform when 'vdb source' is set to 'from OpenVdbGeometry'</p>

     <h3>show_warnings</h3>